 Baby is about the size of a cabbage!

 Baby: Baby’s crown to rump length is around 24 cm. (about the size of a head of cabbage).
 Your baby weighs about 850-1000 grams (1.8-2.2 pounds).
 Up until now your baby’s eyes have been closed.
 Her eyelids were fused together, but this week they will separate into upper and lower eyelids so that she can open her eyes.
 She really can’t see a lot inside the womb but the optic nerve is beginning to function.
 She may even be able to detect light if it is shined at your abdomen.

 Mom: You may be getting more uncomfortable now.
-Your baby still has room to move around so you may feel lots of kicking inside your belly.
-As she gets a little bigger the kicking may slow down.
-You may notice shortness of breath as your baby grows and puts more pressure on your rib cage.
+Your baby still has room to move around, so you may feel lots of kicking inside your belly.
+As she gets a little bigger, the kicking may slow down.
+You may notice your shortness of breath as your baby grows and puts more pressure on your rib cage.